Return To Geo-Help Home Page

 1816 - Start of the US manufactured gas industry - the Gas Light Company of Baltimore

-1821 - First commercial natural gas production and use in Fredonia, New York - well drilled to 27' and gas piped through hollow logs to adjacent houses
+1825 - First commercial natural gas production and use in Fredonia, New York - well drilled to 27' by William Aaron Hart, gas piped through hollow logs to adjacent houses

 1849 - Abraham Gesner developed a method for distilling kerosene from crude oil